 Why Not Shopify?

-Shopify is a fantastic platform, and it seems like everyone is talking about it these days.
+Shopify is hands-down the #1 shopping cart software out there right now, both in number of users and in buzz.
 They have beautiful templates, tons of apps, a huge amount of cash to invest into the platform, and a robust community of developers and designers.
 So why don’t you see it as a supported cart here at Ryan Design Studio?
 Quite simply, it just isn’t a good fit for most of our clients.
 Here’s why.

 While it may seem like a great deal at $29/month, that number can be deceiving as it doesn’t include everything.
 There are some very basic and important e-commerce functions missing in the base version including: